 What is Shatavari?

 Shatavari has shown many fertility benefits for both men and women.
-It has adaptogenic, immunomodulator, diuretic, sexual tonic, galactogogue (promote breastmilk flow), demulcent, antibacerial, digestive and antioxidant actions.
+It has adaptogenic, immunomodulator, diuretic, sexual tonic, galactagogue (promote breastmilk flow), demulcent, antibacterial, digestive, and antioxidant actions.

 This plant has been shown to improve overall fertility with no toxic side effects reported with long term use.
 Steroidal sapponins called Shatavarins may be responsible for the hormone like effect Shatavari has on reproductive system.